-*Students may be registered for classes who do not have all immunizations complete.
+Student may be registered for classes who do not have all immunizations complete.
 However, the student must stay current on the series of immunizations due.
 At a minimum for registration, the first TB skin test must be completed and the first of each series of immunizations must be completed.
 If a student does not stay in compliance with the immunization requirements clinical activities may be prohibited.

-*Staff registering students will not register students who have not completed and provided written proof of the minimum immunizations requirements and proof of high school completion.
+Staff will not register students who have not completed and provided written proof of the minimum immunizations requirements and proof of high school completion.

 (252) 823-5166, ext.
 293